back

 Thinking about the pulse-like character and the slow pulse velocities on nerves we find properties, that are comparable to optical projections (images).
 In contrast to ANN, our IN get highest importance for projections of images through nerve nets.
 "Thinking" is only possible "in images or signs", not in numbers or bits.
 Or as C.S.
 Peirce (1837-1914) noted: "All thought is in signs".

 At Christmas 1992, the thumb experiment showed, that our nerve system can work as an interference system.
-Now the door was open!
+Now the door was opened!
 After this successful experiment, I observed different properties of "waves on wires" in the first book about (nerve-) interference networks, written in the book "Neuronale Interferenzen" (NI93).
 Find a short overview about the results here.

 To get interferences, we need something like "waves on wires".
 Can we observe such waves at any nerve net directly?
 Indeed, we can!
 Andrew Packard found 1995 color waves on squids.
 He cut the spinal cord at one side.
 Standing color patterns changed to colored waves of excitation, see his movies.
-The "Packard Glacier" in Antarctica is named for him.
+The "Packard Glacier" in Antarctica was named for him.

 How can an interference net look like?
 The next circuit (source NI93) shows a simplest.
 (In IN the wires have limited velocities - they are not electrical nodes!)
 A neuron in the sending space S may fire subsequent at position P. Pulses run to and over both channels A and A' into the receiving space M and meet at P. At all other locations the pulses appear one after the other, not at the same time.
+The chance of exciting a neuron is highest at points of simultaneous arrival.

 That receiving neuron gets the highest excitement value, where both sister pulses arrive exact at the same time.
 When the neuron at P fires, this is the neuron at location P'.
 We find: A biological interference network can transmit information only as a mirrored projection from generator space P into detector space P'.
-If we cut channel A, every projection disappears.
-If A gets a static high level, we find waves from A' going thru the detector space.
-Now we understand the waves on Andrew's squids.

 So Lashleys hologramm-idea, Jeffress auditory circuit, Packards waves on squids, my thumb experiment and an image-like, holographic behaviour show the direction of nerve network research: We have to study wave interference circuits.
 That are circuits, that produce projections (like optical images) on wires without any clock synchronization.

-Thus, my research followed parallel two directions: the reconstruction of nerve data (EKG, EEG, ECoG) and of sound (acoustic images & films).
+Thus, the research followed parallel two directions: the reconstruction of nerve data (EKG, EEG, ECoG) and of sound (acoustic images & films).
 Following this way, in a small team together with Sabine Höfs and Carsten Busch we got in August 1994 first passive (standing) acoustic noise images applying microphones to a EEG-data recorder and using the first interference network calculator (our "Bio-Interface") for the reconstruction of acoustic data.

 It was the birthplace for Acoustic Photo- and Cinematography (Acoustic Cameras), rewarded by innovation prices and producing hundrets of jobs worldwide.